 Python on Niagara

-We currently have three families of Python installed on Niagara.
+We currently have two families of Python installed on Niagara.

 Here we describe the differences between these packages.

 We advice against installing your own anaconda or miniconda in your home directory.
-Instead, start from the anaconda3 module and use conda environments.
-The reason is that installing your own anaconda or miniconda would cause many more files to be installed in your $HOME directory, and this might cause trouble with the quota on the number of files you can have on $HOME.
+Instead, start from one of the intelpython modules and use conda environments, or, even better, start from a regular python module and create a virtualenv in which you can install your own packages.
+Installing your own anaconda or miniconda would cause many more files to be installed in your $HOME directory, and this might cause trouble with the quota on the number of files.

-Similarly, we would urge you do remove any conda environments that you are not using, to help reduce the number of files on the $HOME file system.
+We would urge you do remove any conda or virtual environments that you are not using, to help reduce the number of files on the $HOME file system.

 Running serial Python jobs